BlasBenito/spatialRF/README.md

 include the names of all predictors, but just the ones the user would like to keep in the analysis.

-Notice that I have set `cor.threshold` and `vif.threshold` to low values because the predictors in `plant_richness_df` already have little multicollinearity,.
-The default values (`cor.threshold = 0.75` and `vif.threshold = 5`) should work well when combined together for any other set of predictors.

 ``` r
 preference.order <- c(
     "climate_bio1_average_X_bias_area_km2",